The Swiss Data Protection Act (FADP), in short

 FDPIC recommendations on web tracking in Switzerland

-In Switzerland, the Federal Data Protection and Information Commissioner (FDPIC) is responsible for monitoring the compliance of companies and organisations with the Federal Data Protection Act (FADP)
+In Switzerland, the Federal Data Protection and Information Commissioner (FDPIC) is responsible for monitoring the compliance of companies and organizations with the Federal Data Protection Act (FADP)

 The FDPIC has published guides for how your website use web-tracking tools to monitor user activity on your domain in a way that is compliant with the Swiss FADP.